levivm/levivm.github.i/_posts/2016-09-30-using-django-translations.markdown

 # Django translations

+Many time we face the problem to build our apps in away that itself be avaiable in several languages.
+That is what we call, __Internationalization__.
+Let's see how we can archive this.

-Before start, we would need a project, lets clone my super app "cat quotes"
+Before start, we would need a project, lets clone my super app "cat quotes".
+Django version that I'm using is 1.10.

 ```bash
 git clone git@github.com:levivm/cat-quotes.git cat-quotes